FedericoDiMarzo/GravityDrumMachine/README.md

 Before every cycle, collisions checks between orbiting balls and the gravity center are performed, triggering a ball's *sound module* in case of impact.

-* #### Save and loading
+* #### Saving and loading
 The application offers the possibility to *save* the current universe's configuration locally in a file with a *.galaxy* extension.
 These files can be *loaded* later, allowing the users to recall a previous state for further editing, or just to enjoy again their complex creations.

 All the process is handled by the **Screenshot** module.
-Every model's class, has a method to perform a *deep copy* of the object; this method is used by the *Screenshot* module to create a JSON file, that can be downloaded by the user.
+Every model's class, has a method to perform a *deep copy* of the object, used by the *Screenshot* module to create a JSON file, that can be downloaded by the user.
 This file, is used in the loading phase, to reconstruct all the objects that compose the model.

-The *Screenshot* module, is also used to perform a **copy/paste** operation between *systems*.
+The *Screenshot* module is also used to perform a **copy/paste** operation between *systems*.

 * #### Sound modules
-We choose to use **Tone.js** to develop all the audio features of our application.
+We chose to use **Tone.js** to develop all the audio features of our application.
 In order to adapt the library to our codebase, we designed the interface **SoundModule**.
-Through this interface, we handled the problem of maintaining all the references between the connections of all the *audio nodes*.
+Through this interface, we handled the problem of maintaining all the references between the connections of all *audio nodes*.

-Every *SoundModule* is associated with a ball, and it's directly connected to the *master output*.
+Every *SoundModule* is associated with a ball and it's directly connected to the *master output*.
-In addiction each of them, is also connected with an **fx-bus**, that contains a *delay* and a *reverb* module through two gain nodes (acting as a send gain).
+In addiction, each of them is also connected with an **fx-bus** that contains a *delay* and a *reverb* module through two gain nodes (acting as a send gain).

 <figure>
   <img src = "resources/images/SoundM.png"  >